-Science Understanding: The content that is assessed comprises content that is derived from the following four strands.
+Science Understanding and Science as a Human Endeavour: The content that is assessed comprises content that is derived from the following four strands.
 Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences

 Science Inquiry Skills: Assessment is based in the skills that scientists use to work scientifically.
 Questioning and Predicting, Conducting, Processing and Analysing Data, Evaluating and Communicating